Roots and Radishes

 • Orange zest - If you're nervous about plopping a whole orange in this relish (don't be!), you could also zest the orange using a microplane, peel it, and only add the zest and orange flesh.

-How to Make an Incredible Cranberry Relish
+Step-by-Step: How to Make Cranberry Relish

 Cranberries, orange segments, apple pieces, and organic cane sugar in food processor before blending.